robertherber/kingstinct-utils/README.md

-# kingstinct utils
+# Kingstinct Utility Library

 Collection of reusable code with TypeScript bindings.

-No global imports to avoid bloating bundle sizes and mixing up different targets.
+Main ideas:
+* Add generic pieces of code that are reused in many projects
+* Minimal amount of dependencies, where needed try to use light dependencies
+* Allow tree for shaking as much as possible

 ## Install

-js`yarn add kingstinct`
+`yarn add kingstinct`

 or

-js`npm install kingstinct`
+`npm install kingstinct`

 ## Usage